Karl Lagerfeld Launches His First Collection of Bridal Jewellery:

 After the release of his collection Karl Lagerfeld admitted to Vogue magazine that he found it hard working on the pieces as he had never engaged in jewellery design before.
 As a result, he created that which “has to be a symbol and a sign of a real wish of engagement.
 It has to be elegant but not bling-bling”.
 Karl Lagerfeld’s jewellery will be sold from September 2016 in America, Canada, Australia and Great Britain.
 They all have a fairly affordable price tag which ranges from one to ten thousand dollars.

-Harry Winston Debuts The Sparkling Cluster Collection:
+The House of Harry Winston: The Sparkling Cluster Collection

 continue reading